- Chart

 Goal

-To seek daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the MSCI Emerging Markets Index.
+To seek daily investment results that are twice the inverse of the daily performance of the MSCI Emerging Markets Index.

 Investment Approach and Strategy